Like4Schnitzel/yt-dlp-Music-GUI/README.md

                       field possible.
     replace-chars     Specify characters in the file name to replace with underscores to deal with naming conventions.
-                      If you put spaces inbetween the characters it will replace all spaces with underscores.
+                      If you put spaces inbetween the characters it will replace all spaces with underscores. file-format-options A list of possible formats to convert to after downloading, separated by semicolons.
+                      If "default (best audio)" is selected, it lets yt-dlp automatically select the bestaudio format.
+                      Essentially no input validation is done here, it's your responsibility to check that all custom file formats are valid.
+If you want the crashes to be handled, submit a PR.
 ## GUI Options:
     frame-width       Specifies the width of the main window in pixels. frame-height      Specifies the height of the main window in pixels.